 PHOTOS: Celebrity babies due in 2021: Princess Eugenie, Zara Tindall and more pregnant stars

-Jack and Eugenie will welcome their first child in early 2021
+Jack and Eugenie welcomed their first child on February 9

 The couple live on the Gatcombe Park estate in Gloucestershire, and it's likely that Zara's mother Princess Anne and her husband Sir Timothy Laurence, as well as her brother Peter Phillips, his ex-wife Autumn and their children, Savannah, ten, and Isla, eight, will among the first to meet the new tot.